ladinu/nrsolution/README.md

 OpenJDK 64-Bit Server VM Zulu11.48+21-CA (build 11.0.11+9-LTS, mixed mode)
 ````

 ## Limitations
 * Doesn't handle all unicode chars
 * Doesn't handle errors gracefully
+* Performance is bounded by amount of space (RAM)

+## Cool Features
+* Files are processed as non-blocking streams
+* Up to 10 files are processed in parallel

 ## Future Improvements
+* Use a probabilistic data structure like a bloom-filter to control for space
 * Add better error messages (like when files are not found)
+* Write those errors to stderr
-* Add property based tests and a real test framework
+* Add property based tests and use a real test framework
 * Add more test cases